-Here is a simple test that can be performed anytime to check whether you sight is deteriorating.
-It involves rapidly blinking one eye, while covering the other eye, and looking at some neutral object such as a white wall.
-I have rendered the two following graphics to show you what I see when I try this test.
+Here are a couple of quick and simple vision tests that can be performed anytime to check whether your sight is deteriorating.
+To perform this first vision test, rapidly blink one eye, while covering the other eye, and look at some neutral object such as a white wall.
+Rendered in the two following graphics you see what I see with Macular Degeneration when I try this test.

-Find out more information about Amsler Test, as well as instructions and printable PDF.
+Find out more information about the Macular Degeneration Amsler Grid Test, as well as instructions and printable Amsler Grid PDF.

 Click on the chart to display it them print it out.
 (6Kb)

-The common eye chart that you see at the eye doctors clinic gives an indication of a persons visual acuity in terms of two numbers, such as 20/100.
+• Visual Acuity Test A visual acuity test, where you read an eye chart about 20 feet away, to check on how well you see at various distances.
+This common eye chart gives an indication of a persons visual acuity in terms of two numbers, such as 20/100.
 This means you can see at 20 feet the same thing that a normal sighted person can see at 100 feet.
 The higher the second number, the worse your sight is.
 Normal sight is rated at 20/20.
-I have found a web site that offers an interactive acuity test you can run on line.
-It was conceived by Scott Olitsky, MD and designed and implemented by Henry Lee and Edward Young.
-Click on the eye chart to go there.